Small Grants Scheme

 - If applications to other bodies for funding the same project are successful, then payments will not be granted, or will be withheld.

-- If an application is made for funding that relates to a PhD or a MSc, then a strong case should be made as to why funding is required above that made available to support the PhD/MSc project, and why the proposed research project was not included when the project was designed.
+- If an application is made for funding that relates to a PhD, postdoc, Research Fellowship or other funded position, then a strong case should be made as to why funding is required above that made available as part of existing funding, and why the proposed research was not included when the project was designed.

 - Funding will not be made retrospectively.